Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 Going back to the software development example, quality assurance is the brightest example of a necessary waste.
 It doesn’t generate direct value for the end customer but it ensures the value of the development process doesn’t get lost.

-After you’ve identified the value that your team produces, it is important to visualize its path to the customer.
+That's why, after you’ve identified the value that your team produces, it is important to visualize its path to the customer.
 In Lean management, this is usually done with the help of Kanban boards.

 The Kanban board is a tool for mapping every step of your process and therefore visualizing the value stream of your team.